tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Does the value in dc:type occur as a value in the DCMI type vocabulary?
+Does the value of dc:type occur as a value in the DCMI type vocabulary?

 #### Specification